relliottsmith/relliottsmith/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-Fifth year graduate student at the University of Chicago, studying under [Alex Eskin](http://www.math.uchicago.edu/~eskin/) and [Amie Wilkinson](https://math.uchicago.edu/~wilkinso/).
+I am a fifth year PhD student at the University of Chicago, studying under [Alex Eskin](http://www.math.uchicago.edu/~eskin/) and [Amie Wilkinson](https://math.uchicago.edu/~wilkinso/).

 Research interests: